oracle/cloud-asset-oci-msfailovercluster/README.md

-# Implementing a Windows Failover Cluster on OCI
+# Script for Implementing a Windows Failover Cluster on OCI

 ## License